3.1 Matrix

 To get a submatrix with multiple rows and columns, you just need to supply the row and column indices separated by ,.

-x[1:2,2:3] #the elements on the first & second row and second & third column
+x[1:2, 2:3] #the elements on the first & second row and second & third column

-x[, c(2,3)] #the elements on the second and third columns
+x[, c(2, 3)] #all elements on the second and third columns

 As you can see from the first two results, if the result is only one-dimensional, R will drop the other index and return a vector instead of a matrix.
-If you need to keep the result as a matrix, you can add a third dimension drop = FALSE in the subsetting operation.
+If you need to keep the result as a matrix, you can add a third “dimension”, drop = FALSE in the subsetting operation.

-x[2, ,drop = FALSE]
+x[2, , drop = FALSE]

 #> x y z